tapegram/blog/blog/on_retros/README.md

 If they are external team meetings, like working groups or TAGs or even just checkins on programs or meetings set up to talk about issues that other teams need help for, that's a lot trickier to solve.

 I've seen some people try "no meetings Wednesdays" or stuff like that, but it always seems to fall apart after a few weeks.
-And honestly, I'm not sure that does anything but fill up the other days with Wednesday's meetings.
+And honestly, I'm not sure if that does anything but fill up the other days with Wednesday's meetings.

 What I have been experimenting with, to some successful, is to have the team block off an agreed upon block to "be available" together for dev work.
 If possible, I would make that time block auto-decline meetings.
 If its actually important, the organizer will reach out to ask if you can join.
 This way team can reclaim an hour or two to all be present and doing work together each day.
 You can tweek as you like over the course of multiple retros.